AndrewAnnex/SpiceyPy/docs/binary_pck.rst

        --   Decide which SPICE kernels are necessary.
 Prepare a meta-kernel listing the kernels and load it into the program.

-       --   Consult the above list titled ``SpiceyPy Modules Used'' to see which routines are needed.
+       --   Consult the above list titled "SpiceyPy Modules Used" to see which routines are needed.

        --   The computational steps listed above should be followed in the order shown.

-You may find it useful to consult the permuted index, the headers of various source modules, and the tutorials titled ``PCK'' and``\ High Accuracy Orientation and Body-Fixed frames for Moon and Earth.’’
+You may find it useful to consult the permuted index, the headers of various source modules, and the tutorials titled "PCK" and" High Accuracy Orientation and Body-Fixed frames for Moon and Earth."

 Solution
 --------